 How to stress on cyclic processes using two arrow circle diagram

-PowerPoint proposes several predefined features for circular diagram such as SmartArt, and you can find a plenty of them on the Internet.
+PowerPoint proposes several predefined features for circular diagrams such as SmartArt, and you can find plenty of them on the Internet.
 However, it is easy to create your own diagram that will give your presentation a professional look.

-To create the picture like the one above, follow next steps:
+To create the picture like the one above, follow the next steps:

 1. On the Insert tab, in the Illustrations group, select Shapes:

 2. On the Shapes list, in the Block Arrows group, choose the shape you prefer: